rrh23/xrunner/README.md

-endless runner game for my homework
+XRUNNER is a classic pixel art infinite runner game with futuristic elements.